thomasreilly1011/project-portfolio-website/README.md

 "twitter_link":"Insert url to your Twitter page here",
 ```

-When your finished, save the file and the webpage should update automatically.
+When you are finished, save the file and the webpage should update automatically.
 ## Author

 Thomas Reilly - thomas.edreilly@gmail.com